owususamuel/machine-learning-self-learning-path/README.md

 # Learning path to education in Machine Learning
-An unconventional learning path to go from a total beginner in machine learning to a professional engineer
+An unconventional learning path to go from a total beginner in machine learning to a professional A.I engineer

 ## Contents